 3) Be Clear About Your Abandoned Items Policy Before and After Departure

 To prevent your currently departing tenant from abandoning anything, be very clear with them about your abandoned items policy and offer them a few solutions for things that won’t fit in their new home or the moving truck.
-Give them the names of a few charities that will pick up things from the house and how to order a bulk trash pickup just in case.
-If there is anything they want to keep but can’t take yet, suggest they find a storage service.
+Give them the names of a few charities who will pick up things from the house and how to order a bulk trash pickup just in case.
+If there is anything they want to keep, but can’t take yet, suggest they find a storage service.

 4) Transfer Utilities

 For any utilities your tenant has been taking care of, you’ll need to take back over the accounts.
 This will allow you to keep the lights and water on while you clean and update the home between tenants.
-Suggest that your tenant cancel all non-essential bills like cable or regular deliveries and help them transfer the necessary utility accounts back into your name.
+Suggest your tenant cancel all non-essential bills like cable or regular deliveries and help them transfer the necessary utility accounts back into your name.

 5) Mail Forwarding